finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 # How to manage application state in large React projects, or format-agnostic data handling

+(The article isn't finished but still shows the principle)

 At this article I'm going to explain the most efficient way to handle data at the application state that's coming from the server.
 This idea is library-agnistic and can be used with any library like Redux but here I'm going to use [use-change](https://github.com/finom/use-change).
 It's also going to probably useful with other rendering libraries such as Vue but I don't have enough experience with it to be sure.

 The main concept of this idea is an **entity**.
 An entity is an object that comes from your database: a user, a company, a product, a something.
 Any entity can have dependencies in form of their properties.
 Let's use the following object as a reference to what I'm describibg here.